Setzra/SuperSimpleLb/README.md

 # Super Simple Load Balancer Example
-This is a simple load balancer with fake load balancing in order to demonstrate knowledge of what load balancing is and how to achieve (to a point) load balancing while taking a bit into account extensability.
+This is a simple load balancer with fake load balancing in order to demonstrate knowledge of what load balancing is and how to achieve (to a point) load balancing while taking a bit into account extendability.
 Could be greatly improved (see [improvements](#improvements))

 ## Requirements